top of page

 This technique works well with data and technical information.

-By improving the flow you'll also improve the readability of your writing.
+By improving the flow, you'll also improve the readability of your writing.

 1. Break down technical concepts into easily digestible pieces.